 Quiet, Loyal, Affectionate

-The Vizsla is a playful dog breed with enough energy to exercise all day.
+The Vizsla dog breed is playful with enough energy to exercise all day.
 Their want to play can be a bit demanding, however, so it's suggested that an allotted play time be laid out for a Vizsla.

 |Friendliness Towards Strangers|

 |Good with Other Dogs|

 Otherwise, you will find their need to be entertained knows no bounds.